Saiapatsu/escape/README.md

 On the other hand, it is not possible to get the un-split command line in Linux and "gluing it back together" loses some information about spaces.
 You can't know what the shell saw neither in Linux nor in Windows.

+[lua-subproc](https://github.com/faithanalog/lua-subproc) appears to be a `sh` or Linux equivalent to this script.

 ## License

 These functions and this README are distributed under the terms of the MIT License.